 The entire county is considered vulnerable to this hazard.
 Potential losses from civil unrest incidents include human health, life, and property resources.
 In the transportation industry alone, it was assessed in 2011, that 1.2 billion tons of goods valued at \$1.6 trillion traversed PA highways.
 A large portion of that transits the two major arteries traversing Franklin County (I-81 and the Pennsylvania Turnpike).
 Any disruption to these major arteries or their feeder routes would have a negative impact not only to Franklin County, but might be felt all over the East Coast of the United States.
-20 hosting of major political, economic, or social events could increase the likelihood and severity of a civil unrest incident.

 Civil disorder incidents can lead to injury and/or death for both the involved persons and innocent bystanders.
 If a civil disturbance turns violent, it can lead to injury and/or death for personnel responding to the incident.
 The number of people exposed to a civil disturbance depends on population density at the place and time of the incident.
-Increases in population or
+Increases in population or hosting of major political, economic, or social events could increase the likelihood and severity of a civil unrest incident.

-20 PennDOT, 2016
+&lt;sup>20 PennDOT, 2016